trinodb/trino.io/_posts/2024-04-15-trino-fest-2024-approaches.md

 ### Query intelligence

-Marton Bod from Apple brings insights to query intelligence.
-He'll demonstrate how Apple has understood when their clusters are most utilized and who's using them, enabling slicing and dicing along different dimensions.
+Marton Bod and Vinitha Gankidi from Apple bring insights to query intelligence.
+They'll demonstrate how Apple has understood when their clusters are most utilized and who's using them, enabling slicing and dicing along different dimensions.
 Having a query intelligence dataset can be used for real-time cluster dashboarding, self-service troubleshooting, and automatic generation of recommendations for users, all of which can empower Trino to be better than ever.

 ## And more!